 |Education:||MBA, Bryant University; B.S., Business Administration, Washington University in St. Louis|

-In his first two seasons with the Hawks, Fox's receivers have helped Huntingdon generate more than 5,700 yards of passing offense and 51 touchdowns.
+During his first four seasons working with the Hawks' passing game, Huntingdon generated more than 10,900 yards of passing offense and 104 passing touchdowns.

-In 2013, Huntingdon set a Division III record with 585.8 yards of offense per game and school records for passing yards in a season (3,447) and passing touchdowns (32).
+During the 2015 conference championship season, the Hawks set a program record with 482 points scored.
+The 2014 team ranked third in Huntingdon history with an average of 476.6 yards of offense per game.
+In 2013, Huntingdon set a then-Division III record with 585.8 yards of offense per game and school records for passing yards in a season (3,447) and passing touchdowns (32).

 Fox came to Huntingdon from Bryant University, where he spent three seasons as an assistant coach.
 Fox coached the defensive line for two seasons as a graduate assistant before coaching the receivers in 2011.